-- contestants.
-A ballot is not spoiled because the voter has not indicated a preference for all leadership contestants. - (5) The ballots must be counted, under the direction of the Chief Electoral Officer appointed under Subsection 56(6), in accordance with the following procedure (that is illustrated in Appendix B): - (a) Each electoral district is allocated 100 points. - (b) On the first count: - (i) for each electoral district, the first preference votes recorded in favour of leadership contestants on the ballots cast by the members of the Party who live in that electoral district are counted and then the 100 points allocated to the electoral district are allocated to each leadership contestant on the basis of the ratio the number of the first preference votes received by that leadership contestant bears to the total number of votes counted; - (ii) the total number of points allocated to each leadership contestant from all electoral districts in Canada are added to produce a total for the "national count". - (c) On the second count, the leadership contestant who received the least points on the first national count is eliminated and that leadership contestant's first count ballots are distributed in each electoral district among the remaining leadership contestants according to the second preferences indicated and counted according to the procedure set out in Subparagraph 56(a)(i) as if they were first preference votes. - (d) On each subsequent count, the leadership contestant who received the least votes in the preceding count is eliminated, and that leadership contestant's ballots are distributed among the remaining leadership contestants according to the next preferences indicated. - (e) The first leadership contestant to receive more than 50% of the points allocated on any national count is selected as the Leader. - (6) The Leadership Vote Committee and the National Board of Directors must jointly appoint a Chief Electoral Officer who will be responsible to make all arrangements necessary for the conduct of the balloting on the Leadership Vote and adjudicate all disputes over accreditation and the right to vote on the Leadership Vote. - (7) The Chief Electoral Officer appointed under Subsection 56(6) must act independently of the National Board of Directors and each of the leadership contestants.
+- (a) Each electoral district is allocated 100 points. - (b) On the first count: - (i) for each electoral district, the first preference votes recorded in favour of leadership contestants on the ballots cast by the supporters of the Party who live in that electoral district are counted and then the 100 points allocated to the electoral district are allocated to each leadership contestant on the basis of the ratio the number of the first preference votes received by that leadership contestant bears to the total number of votes counted; - (ii) the total number of points allocated to each leadership contestant from all electoral districts in Canada are added to produce a total for the "national count". - (c) On the second count, the leadership contestant who received the least points on the first national count is eliminated and that leadership contestant's first count ballots are distributed in each electoral district among the remaining leadership contestants according to the second preferences indicated and counted according to the procedure set out in Subparagraph 63(5)(b) as if they were first preference votes. - (d) On each subsequent count, the leadership contestant who received the least votes in the preceding count is eliminated, and that leadership contestant's ballots are distributed among the remaining leadership contestants according to the next preferences indicated. - (e) The first leadership contestant to receive more than 50% of the points allocated on any national count is selected as the Leader. - (6) The Leadership Vote Committee and the National Board of Directors must jointly appoint a Chief Electoral Officer who will be responsible to make all arrangements necessary for the conduct of the balloting on the Leadership Vote and adjudicate all disputes over accreditation and the right to vote on the Leadership Vote. - (7) The Chief Electoral Officer appointed under Subsection 63(6) must act independently of the National Board of Directors and each of the leadership contestants.